State of the Environment Reports

 Reports prepared by the Commissioner for Environmental Sustainability Victoria

-Framework for the Victorian State of the Environment (SoE) 2023 Report
+State of the Marine and Coastal Environment 2021 Report

 Online resources to inform, educate and inspire the Victorian community

 Independent reporting on Victoria’s environment to enable practical action

 People with limited mobility can now experience the natural beauty of previously inaccessible parts of Victoria’s parks.

 Sea urchins are threatening seagrass meadows, which are vitally important for local marine life and our coastal ecosystems.

 30 years of renewable energy in Victoria